SalomePlatform/yacs/doc/principes.rst

                                                                name of the batch manager
                                                                ("pbs", "lsf", "slurm").
                                                                No default.
+Can Launch Batch Jobs               canLaunchBatchJobs         Indicate if the resource can be used to launch
+                                                               batch jobs, through the JOBMANAGER module for instance.
+It can be "false" (default) or "true".
+Can Run Containers                  canRunContainers           Indicate if the resource can be used to run
+                                                               containers.
+It must be set to "true" if you want to use this resource with YACS.
+It can be "false" (default) or "true".
 ================================== =========================== ==============================================

 The list of SALOME modules of the resource can also be indicated.
 By default, SALOME assumes that all components